 Selection of the Site Visit Team

-Site visit teams are chosen by the executive director in consultation with the officers.
+Site visit teams are chosen by the executive director in consultation with the schools.
 The institution seeking accreditation has the right to review the composition and curricula vitae of the visit team.
-It has the right to ask that team members who may have a conflict of interest be replaced and to expect that a majority of members will be from peer institutions and from industry groups and organizations with interests in the programs that the institution offers.
-Persons invited to serve as members of site visit teams are expected to disqualify themselves if they are aware of any situation or circumstance that might be a conflict of interest (or be construed as a conflict of interest) and thus call into question the independence of their judgments and decisions.
+It has the right to ask that team members who may have a conflict of interest be replaced and to expect that a majority of members will be from peer institutions and from industry groups and organizations with interests in the programs the institution offers.
+Persons invited to serve on site visit teams are expected to disqualify themselves if they are aware of any conflict of interest (or what could be construed as a conflict of interest) and thus call into question the independence of their judgments and decisions.

 Each team member receives a copy of the Council’s Site Visit Team Manual, which explains the team’s activities and responsibilities in detail.
 In addition, the Council offers workshops for team members in conjunction with major meetings of journalism and mass communications education organizations.